Jon-Becker/research/papers/databroker-global-audit/README.md

   - **Contract Readability & Consistency**

-    This contract uses many different coding styles that should be made uniform for ease of readibity for the consumer.
+    This contract uses many different coding styles that should be made uniform for ease of readabity for the consumer.
 For example, this contract has some functions structured as

     ```
     function payout(uint256 dealIndex) public whenNotPaused hasAdminRole {